Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: Numerical simulations

-As discussed previously, the coupled plastic-damage model includes a fatigue mechanism that degrades the damage resisting force through $d(\gamma)$ as a function of free energy accumulation.
+As previously discussed, the coupled plastic-damage model includes a fatigue mechanism that degrades the damage resisting force through $d(\gamma)$ as a function of free energy accumulation.
 Thus, in the absence of plastic strains, damage is accelerated for the AT-2 model and triggered after an initial elastic response for the AT-1 model, leading to a high-cycle fatigue process.
-Responses of this type are thoroughly studied in references~\citep{Alessi2017fatigue} and \citep{carrara2018}.
+Responses of this type are thoroughly studied in references~\citep{Alessi2017fatigue} and \citep{carrara2020}.
 On the other hand, the accumulation of plastic strains leads, on its own, to a plastic fatigue mechanism that promotes damage evolution through the plastic driving force $D^{\mathrm{p}}$.
 We associate this process with low-cycle fatigue, and the combination of $D^\mathrm{p}$ and $d(\gamma)$ with very-low-cycle fatigue.

-The fatigue mechanisms and their interplay are analyzed in figures~\ref{fnogamma} to~\ref{dgamma} for KH-IS-R. Figure~\ref{fnogamma} shows the mechanical response for the force control test with the parameters from tables~\ref{tab:fp1} and~\ref{tab:fp2}, but setting $\gamma_0=\infty$, such that damage is only driven by the accumulation of plastic strains.
+The fatigue mechanisms and their interplay are analyzed in figures~\ref{fnogamma} to~\ref{dgamma} for KH-IS-R. Figure~\ref{fnogamma} shows the mechanical response for the force loading test with the parameters from tables~\ref{tab:fp1} and~\ref{tab:fp2}, this time setting $\gamma_0=\infty$, such that damage is only driven by the accumulation of plastic strains.
 The ratcheting strain $\varepsilon^\mathrm{r}$ grows in an accelerated manner, where the mean cyclic value progressively increases, while the plastic strains $\varepsilon^\mathrm{p}_s$ grow in amplitude.
-These responses are reflected in the cyclic evolution of the total strain $\varepsilon$ (figure~\ref{fnogamma}b).
-As a result of the AT-2 model, the damage resisting force $R=2w_0\alpha$ grows as damage evolves.
-This occurs at every loading stage, where the resisting force intersects the total driving force $D$ (figure~\ref{fnogamma}d).
+These responses are reflected in the cyclic evolution of the total strain $\varepsilon$.
+As a result of the AT-2 model, the damage resisting force $R=2w_0\alpha$ shown in figure~\ref{fnogamma}(d) grows as damage evolves.
+This occurs at every loading stage, where the resisting force intersects the total driving force $D$.
 Figure~\ref{fgamma} shows the counterpart simulation with $\gamma_0=10$~MPa.
-The ratcheting strain, the total strain and the plastic strains present the same evolution pattern, but grow at a notably higher rate (figure~\ref{fgamma}a).
-This is a consequence of the accelerated growth of the damage variable that occurs as $d(\gamma)$~decreases (figure~\ref{fgamma}c).
+The ratcheting strain, the total strain and the plastic strains present the same evolution pattern, but grow at a notably higher rate.
+This is a consequence of the accelerated growth of the damage variable that occurs as $d(\gamma)$~decreases.
 This response results from the combined effect of $D^\mathrm{p}$ and $d(\gamma)$, where the fatigue variable $\gamma$ is driven by the sum of elastic free energy and plastic free~energy.